Karen Harris Brown, Ph.D., CCC-SLP

 - Packard, A. L., Hazelkorn, M., Harris, K. P., & McLeod, R. (2011, Fall).
 Academic achievement of secondary students with learning disabilities in cotaught and resource rooms.
 Journal of Research in Education, 21(2), 81-98.

-Providing professional development to speech-language pathologists and teachers who work with P-12 students who are English language learners, and helping to create social justice.
+Providing technical assistance to school-based speech-language pathologists (SLPs) and teachers who work with P-12 students who are English language learners, efficacy of school-based SLPs to provide dysphagia management services, and helping to create social justice.